dowjones/dj-dna-streams-python/README.rst

 Auth
 -----------

-There are two ways to authenticate.
+There are general two ways to authenticate.

 - Your User Key

-- UserId, ClientId and Password
+- UserId, ClientId, and Password

 Configuring